johanneskastl/immich_podman_quadlets_vagrant_libvirt_ansible/README.md

 Valkey and PostgreSQL).
 Immich is reachable over port 2283, the exact IP will be printed by Ansible during provisioning.

-The `traefik` branch runs this setup behind a Traefik reverse proxy, so it will be reachable over HTTPS (with a self-signed certificate).
+This branch runs this setup behind a Traefik reverse proxy, so it will be reachable over HTTPS (with a self-signed certificate).

 ## Vagrant